webplatform/docs-wpd/Implementation_Patterns/index.md

 ===Editing pages===
 If you are editing a page that has already been created, the process is generally quite simple.

 First, sign in.
-The content is structured our content so that a number of editorial notes and action items are automatically hidden for logged-out users to avoid cluttering the interface.
+A number of editorial notes and action items are automatically hidden for logged-out users to avoid cluttering the interface.
 Logging in will enable you to see these editorial notes.

 {{Note | This hiding of editorial notes for non-logged-in users is not yet implemented.
 Editorial notes show for both logged in and logged out users.}}